 Table 4.3A shows the mathematics achievement level results for fourth-grade public school students who reported that neither parent graduated from high school, at least one parent graduated from high school, at least one parent had some education after high school, at least one parent graduated from college, or that they did not know their parents' highest education level.
-It should be noted that 40 percent of fourth graders in Florida reported that they did not know the education level of either of their parents.
+It should be noted that 34 percent of fourth graders in North Carolina reported that they did not know the education level of either of their parents.

-The percentage of Florida students who reported that neither parent graduated from high school who attained the Proficient level did not differ significantly from that of students who reported that at least one parent graduated from high school but was smaller than that of students who reported that at least one parent had some education after high school or at least one parent graduated from college.
+The percentage of North Carolina students who reported that neither parent graduated from high school who attained the Proficient level did not differ significantly from that of students who reported that at least one parent graduated from high school but was smaller than that of students who reported that at least one parent had some education after high school or at least one parent graduated from college.

-The percentage of students in Florida who reported that neither parent graduated from high school, at least one parent graduated from high school, at least one parent had some education after high school, or at least one parent graduated from college who attained the Proficient level did not change significantly between 1992 and 1996.
+A greater percentage of students in North Carolina who reported that at least one parent graduated from college attained the Proficient level in 1996 than in 1992.
+The percentage of students in North Carolina who reported that neither parent graduated from high school, at least one parent graduated from high school, or at least one parent had some education after high school who attained the Proficient level did not change significantly between 1992 and 1996.